-The qualification process for existing capacity resources begins with the ISO's determination of each resource's summer-qualified capacity (i.e., the maximum amount of capacity a resource can offer in the FCA during the commitment period's summer portion, which is June through September).
-For existing resources, the qualification process relies on a resource's demonstrated performance over the previous five years.
-The ISO also determines each resource's winter-qualified capacity for the winter portion of the commitment period (October through May).13
+The qualification process for existing capacity resources begins with the ISO's determination of each resource's summer and winter qualified capacity.
+For generating capacity resources, the qualified capacity value relies on a resource's demonstrated performance over the previous five years.
+The summer and winter qualified capacity values for demand resources are calculated based on the sum of the previous qualified existing capacity and any incremental capacity that clears in the prior FCA.

 At least two weeks before the existing capacity qualification deadline, the ISO notifies existing resources of their qualified capacity to allow time for participants to verify that their qualified capacity is correct or to seek redress by demonstrating that a different capacity quantity is appropriate.
-All existing resources are included in the auction at the lower of their summer- and winter-qualified capacity.
+All existing resources are included in the auction at the lower of their summer and winter qualified capacity, adjusted to account for applicable offers composed of separate resources.
 They also are automatically entered into the capacity auction and assume a capacity supply obligation for the relevant commitment period, unless they submit a "delist bid" that subsequently clears in the auction.